brightlystar0117/solana-sniper/guide.md

 1. Goto alchemy and create your endpoint for solana.
 Copy the https url and add it to config.ini

 ## Finally
-1. You can create a test channel and add the username to config.ini to test the bot.
+1. You can create a test channel using main telegram account, then join it with the one that is suppose to be in the solana sniper bot, and then add the username to config.ini.
+      - **Note**: some users faced issues e.g. when they send a message in the channel from the telegram account in bot, it does not show up.
+But if the message is sent by someone else in the channel, it does work.
 2. Run `python main.py`.
 3. It will display **Message Received** if telethon is working and CA will show up if the **senderusernames are correct**.